Our History

 801 Chestnut Street

-In 1969, Safeway bought the entire 700 block between Chestnut and Walnut Streets, which included the church and parsonage.
+In 1969, Safeway Grocers bought the entire 700 block between Chestnut and Walnut Streets, which included the church and parsonage.
 The former First Christian Church and Trinity United Church of Christ had recently merged and moved to their new building at 16th and Hazel Street.
 First Assembly of God was able to purchase their old building at 801 Chestnut Street with the proceeds of the sale to Safeway.

 The 801 Chestnut Street building had been built in 1904 and had undergone extensive renovations in 1951.
 As a result, very few renovations were needed.
 The building's first floor included a sanctuary, nursery room, office, baptismal, communion-preparation room, and small closet for the Sunday School Superintendent to track attendance and count offerings.
 The basement included a nice-sized kitchen with two stoves and sinks, one large meeting room, two smaller classrooms, one mid-sized classroom with an expandable wall that could split it, and men's and women's rest rooms.